The short answer to “what resources and configuration will I need to take Zeebe to production?” is: it depends.

 A snapshot is a projection of all events that represent the current running state of the workflows running on the partition.
 It contains all active data, for example, deployed workflows, active workflow instances, and not yet completed jobs.

 On the lead broker of a partition, the current running state is kept in memory, and on disk in RocksDB.
-In our experiments this grows to 2GB under a heavy load of long-running processes.
+In our experience this grows to 2GB under a heavy load of long-running processes.
 The snapshots that are replicated to followers are snapshots of RocksDB.

 If an external system relied on by an exporter fails - for example, if you are exporting data to ElasticSearch and the connection to the ElasticSearch cluster fails - then the exporter will not advance its position in the event log, and brokers cannot truncate their logs.
 The broker event log will grow until the exporter is able to re-establish the connection and export the data.
 To ensure that your brokers are resilient in the event of external system failure, give them sufficient disk space to continue operating without truncating the event log until the connection to the external system is restored.